 - Excludes international students enrolled for a course at Mines, where another institution holds the visa.

 - Excludes International Scholars who have been awarded research, teaching or faculty appointments.

 - International students who have government, embassy or U.S.-based company sponsorships may be able to waive the SHIP.

-Student athletes who enroll in the Student Health Insurance Plan, underwritten by United Healthcare, will automatically be enrolled in the Intercollegiate Sports Plan, at no additional cost.
+Students participating in Intercollegiate Sports must have insurance coverage that meets NCAA requirements.
+NCAA athletes must demonstrate that they have this level of coverage in order to waive the Mines Student Health Insurance Plan.
+Student athletes who enroll in the Student Health Insurance Plan will automatically be enrolled in the Intercollegiate Sports Plan, at no additional cost.

 The following groups of students are not eligible for the SHIP:

 - Students not meeting either of the conditions stated above